ifly6/Communique/README.md

 # Communiqué #

 ## Summary ##
 Communiqué is a free, open-source, and platform-independent client for NationStates's Telegram API.
-It was originally inspired by Auralia's work on the matter and thus, recognised the limitations of writing on a Windows-only platform when most headless servers are Linux boxes.
-It is directly based on top of [JavaTelegram](https://github.com/iFlyCode/NationStates-JavaTelegram) a iFlyCode Java library designed to interface with NationStates itself.
+It is directly based on top of
+[JavaTelegram](https://github.com/iFlyCode/NationStates-JavaTelegram) a library of mine designed to interface with NationStates itself.

+If you want to run headless on a Linux box or just broadly from the command line, you should download the Marconi executable.

 It is *your* responsibility to know how the telegram API works.
 Use of this program is agreement that you understand those limitations and requirements.
-It also agrees that you cannot claim losses, damages, or other negative effects from the author if action is taken against your NationStates account.
+It also agrees that you cannot claim losses, damages, or other negative effects from the author if action is taken against your NationStates account or from other activity.

 ## Documentation ##